remotehublab/rhl-relia-documentation/user-docs.md

 RHL RELIA is a distributed remote laboratory designed for wireless experiments, composed of multiple transmitter-receiver instances, each utilizing an ADALM-Pluto SDR.
 Users can design their experiments locally using GNU Radio Companion and then access RHL RELIA to upload the corresponding .grc configuration files to any available instance.

-To access RHL RELIA, users must first register.
-Please create an account by visiting [RELIA registration](https://uw.labsland.com/standalone/join/AQTX5676) and choose: **It is my first time in LabsLand.**

 1. Access [RHL RELIA](https://uw.labsland.com/standalone/login?url=%2Fstandalone%2F%3F) and enter the following icon:

 <p align="center">